ktorio/ktor-documentation/topics/heroku.md

 </p>
 </microformat>

+<excerpt>Learn how to prepare and deploy a Ktor application to Heroku.</excerpt>

 In this tutorial, we'll show you how to prepare and deploy a Ktor application to Heroku.
 This tutorial uses a Ktor application from the [](intellij-idea.xml) topic.